Offshore vs onshore: Advantages and disadvantages

 This bears repeating: overhead costs are expensive—even for major companies.

-Overhead costs are made up of rent, utilities, the cost of physical workstations such as desktops, laptops, desks, chairs, and more.
-These can pile up faster than the management can imagine.
+Overhead costs include rent, utilities, and the cost of physical workstations such as desktops, laptops, desks, chairs, and more.
+These can pile up faster than management can imagine.
 Not to mention that most office supplies should be upgraded and/or maintained regularly.

 Offshore vs onshore: The difference between onshore and offshore outsourcing

-Onshore outsourcing and offshore outsourcing may sound similar to untrained ears but here’s one big difference between them.
+Onshore outsourcing and offshore outsourcing may sound similar to untrained ears, but there’s one big difference between them.

-To get things started on the debate that is offshore vs onshore, let’s get into the definition of outsourcing first.
-Outsourcing is the process of unloading some tasks and responsibilities to an external service provider.
+To start the debate about offshore vs. onshore, let’s define outsourcing first.
+Outsourcing is the process of outsourcing some tasks and responsibilities to an external service provider.

 It’s not an easy task to manage any teams, much less if they are a distributed workforce.
 But most team managers don’t fret about it—instead, they channel that energy into making a productive environment.